mmikowski/jquery.event.ue/README.md

 ## Replace Backbone with something much more robust ##

 The plugin, used with a few other well-chosen tools, form a fantastic basis for a lean, easy to use SPA architecture as detailed in the [the book](http://manning.com/mikowski)(http://manning.com/mikowski).
 Here are the recommended tools:

-- Model Events: This plugin uses the jQuery event mechanism, which eliminates having to manage two different event types.
+- AJAX: Use **native jQuery** AJAX methods.
-- Routing: Use [uriAnchor](https://github.com/mmikowski/urianchor/) for much more robust routing, including support to independent and dependent query arguments.
+- Promises: Use **native jQuery** promise methods.
-- Data Model: Use [taffyDB](https://github.com/typicaljoe/taffydb/) for
+- Model Events: Use the **jQuery plugin** [jquery.event.gevent](https://www.npmjs.com/package/jquery.event.gevent) as a unified event mechanism.
+This eliminates having to manage multiple event types in your SPA.
-  superior and more flexible client side data management.
+- Routing: Use the **jQuery plugin** [jquery.urianchor](https://www.npmjs.com/package/jquery.urianchor) for much more robust routing, including support to independent and dependent parameters.
-- Templating: Use [Dust](http://linkedin.github.io/dustjs/) for much more useful templates that don't tempt you to intermingle display methods with application logic.
+- Touch interface: Use the **jQuery plugin** [jquery.event.ue](https://www.npmjs.com/package/jquery.event.ue) to handle touch and mouse events.
-- Promises: Use jQuery native promise methods.
+- Data Model: Use the **focused library** [taffyDB](https://github.com/typicaljoe/taffydb/) for superior and more flexible client side data management.
-- AJAX: Use jQuery native AJAX methods.
+- Templating: Use **focused library** [Dust](http://linkedin.github.io/dustjs/) for much more useful templates that don't tempt you to intermingle display methods with application logic.

 This suite of tools has all the capabilities of modern framework libraries but, when used correctly, can vastly improve flexibility and testability.
-It leverages jQuery's excellent built-in tools instead of ignoring them!
+It takes advantage jQuery's excellent built-in tools instead of competing with them.

 ## Browser Support ##